 When I'm not travelling to new places, I'm exploring Boston — my adopted base since I moved from my home state of Michigan.
 New England has proven to be an excellent location for all my preferred activities.
 You can find me skiing in Vermont during the cold, winter months and sitting on the beach in Cape Cod during the summer.

-Start planning your trip to South America with Ryan
+Start planning your tailor-made trip with Ryan

 - Make an inquiry

 The Inkaterra Pueblo Hotel is located right next to the Urubamba River in the village of Aguas Calientes, the closest settlement to the ruins of Machu Picchu.
 I really enjoyed my stay here and felt the hotel provided an authentic local experience with options to go birdwatching and take short hikes.
 It's also surrounded by beautiful gardens and each room has a rustic feel with views of the lush foliage outside.
 I found it a great place to relax and unwind after spending the day visiting Machu Picchu.

 I've been lucky enough to see some incredible places and experience unforgettable things on my travels, but one of the most exhilarating activities I've done is snorkeling in the Galapagos Islands.
 The sheer variety of marine life and the creatures' complete lack of fear make it an unbelievable adventure every time you jump in the water.
 At times I was surrounded by sea turtles, approached by playful sea lions or swam alongside kaleidoscopic-scaled fish.
 It felt like an incredible privilege sharing the water with such a diverse collection of marine species.